-- often do shift work, so may work early mornings, weekends and nights
+- may work early mornings, weekends and nights

 - spend most of their time working outdoors at ports, and in container terminals and the cargo holds of ships

-- work in most weather conditions and around heavy machinery, which can be dangerous at times
+- work in most weather conditions and around heavy machinery

 - may have to travel to other ports for work.